 - Dedicated teaching floor (Three East) and overflow geographic teaching units (Four East and Three Pavilion)

-- Close daily working arrangements with nurses, staff, medical students, faculty, community attendings, and consultants
+- Close daily working arrangements with nurses, clinical pharmacists, staff, medical students, faculty, community attendings, and consultants

 - Can follow patients anywhere in the hospital

 - Able to go to procedures on their own patients, e.g., see EGD in the GI Lab

 - Long standing excellent teaching arrangements with community attendings; many who have graduated from our residency program

 - Some community attendings also precept in the family health center office - improves quality of the feedback from hospital to office

 - On-site resident room where sign-out and teaching rounds occur